Overview

 Note

 For a quicker way to generate a document set for Calibration, choose Suggest documents automatically.
-This automatically runs your Definition(s) as an ASK search query, then creates a document set from the results of the ASK search.
+This automatically submits your Definition as an Ask search query, then creates a document set from the results of the Ask search.

-Name This Run: Name your Calibration Run.
+Name: Name your Calibration Review.

 Documents to Review: Select which documents you want aji to send to GenAI for review.